dougeby/IntuneDocs/intune/enrollment/device-enrollment-program-enroll-macos.md

 3. Choose **Download your public key** to download and save the encryption key (.pem) file locally.
 The .pem file is used to request a trust-relationship certificate from the Apple portal.

 ### Step 2.
-Use your key to download a token from Apple.
+Use your key to download a token from Apple

 1. Choose **Create a token for Apple's Device Enrollment Program** or **Create a token via Apple School Manager** to open the appropriate Apple portal, and sign in with your company Apple ID.
 You can use this Apple ID to renew your token.
 2. For DEP, in the Apple portal, choose **Get Started** for **Device Enrollment Program** > **Manage Servers** > **Add MDM Server**.